Here is our guide to 35 great Chardonnay’s you should be drinking this spring and summer.

 Riverstone Chardonnay gets its name from the ancient riverbed stones that are found throughout our Arroyo Seco estate vineyards.
 These stones absorb the sun’s heat during the day and radiate it back to the vines after sunset, helping the grapes to slowly develop gorgeous flavors, while also retaining beautiful balance and brightness.
 It’s a vibrant, versatile wine that displays the richness of a great Chardonnay.
 At the same time, because it is bright and balanced with lovely cool-climate acidity, it pairs beautifully with a wide array of foods.

-Martha Clara Vineyards Island Series Chardonnay 2014 – $20
+Martha Clara Vineyards Island Series Chardonnay 2014, North Fork of Long Island – $20

 Showing notes of green apple and lime zest on the nose and offering flavors of yellow delicious apple creaminess on the palate with subtle hints of nutmeg.
 This wine pairs well with fresh seafood, raw shellfish, cold pasta salads, soft mild cheeses, or just by itself.